-Backflow preventers are important tools to help protect your home’s water supply from contamination due to a reversal of flow in your pipes.
-Whether your home’s water comes from the public water supply or a well, the best way to ensure it stays clean is to have a backflow preventer installed.
-And according to county or municipal laws, you might be required to have a backflow preventer if you also have a sprinkler or irrigation system in your yard.
+Backflow preventers are important tools to help protect your home or business’s water supply from contamination due to a reversal of flow in your pipes.
+Whether your water comes from the public water supply or a well, the best way to ensure it stays clean is to have a backflow preventer installed.
+And if you own a business, you are required to have a backflow preventer and have it tested annually.

-For more information or to schedule backflow preventer testing for your irrigation or sprinkler system in Washington, D.C., Northern Virginia, or Maryland, contact Wheat’s Landscape!
+For more information or to schedule backflow preventer services for your irrigation or sprinkler system in Washington, D.C., Northern Virginia, or Maryland, contact Wheat’s Landscape today!

 Backflow is the flow of water or other substances into the piping of the water supply from any unintended source.
 This can happen due to backpressure or back-siphonage.